Clemapfel/jluna/docs/manual.md

 ### Installation

-This manual does not go over how download and build jluna.
-Instead, a step-by-step tutorial on how to install and create a C++ application using jluna from scratch is available [here](./installation.md).
+This manual does not go over how to download and build jluna.
+Instead, a step-by-step tutorial on how to install and create a C++ application using jluna, from scratch, is available [here](./installation.md).

 ---

 ### Initializing the Julia State

 Before any Julia or jluna functionality can be accessed, we need to initialize the Julia state using `jluna::initialize()`.
-This sets up the Julia environment and many global jluna variables.
+This sets up the Julia environment and initializes many global jluna variables.

 A basic `main.cpp` will have the following structure: